CodrinLup/NatureESN/README.md

-# Advanced Training of Echo State Networks with state-feedback
+# Adaptive State-feedback Echo State Networks for Temporal Sequence Learning

 This is the Matlab code for the results and figures in our paper "Adaptive State-feedback Echo State Networks for Temporal Sequence Learning".